-The simulation of the $CO_2$ Hydrogenation is used to raise the efficiency of the whole system by seeking to consume electricity during hours of excess electricity production and minimise the use during hours of production on the power-alone plants.
-At the same time, the production of synthetic gas for the grid is specified in the input tab sheet (see section 4.2.6.4).
+The simulation of the CO_2 Hydrogenation is used to raise the efficiency of the whole system by seeking to consume electricity during hours of excess electricity production and minimise the use during hours of production on the power-alone plants.
+At the same time, the production of synthetic gas for the grid is specified in the input tab sheet.

-First, the necessary minimum capacity of the CO2 Hydrogenation plant is calculated as the average of the annual production (as already mentioned in section 4.2.6.4):
+First, the necessary minimum capacity of the CO_2 Hydrogenation plant is calculated as the average of the annual :